hzeller/gstreamer-gapless-test/README.md

 This only plays the URI once and then goes into an endless loop.

-As indicated by Bug #686153, this could be due to not resetting the Buffer position properly.
+As indicated by Bug [#686153][gst-bug-686153], this could be due to not resetting the buffer position properly.
 And indeed, if we play multiple files in a row, with shorter files first, the longer ones pick up about the same time the first finished; in the following example we hear the full first file, and the second file somewhere starting in the middle:

     ./test-loop-1.0 http://localhost:9999/12.ogg http://localhost:9999/1234567.ogg